Article

 • “Incidents make organizations uncomfortable, and action items reassure them.”

 They do provide reassurance.
 But that’s not inherently a bad thing.
-Teams handling incidents don’t operate in a vacuum; and reassurign senior leaders, customers, and regulators is important.
+Teams handling incidents don’t operate in a vacuum; and reassuring senior leaders, customers, and regulators is important.
 Tracking and communicating actions, when done thoughtfully, can be an effective way to show that progress is being made.

 I’d encourage you to also read Why I don’t like discussing action items in incident reviews by Lorin Hochstein.
 It’s a different take on this subject, but I think there’s a reasonable overlap in philosophy.